willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 zlib                      1.2.8                         3    conda-forge
 ```

-### One more thing
+### Evolution of the analysis

-How did this analysis develop in time?
+To tell how this analysis developed in time, check:

 <https://git.geomar.de/willi-rath/towards_reproducible_science/commits/master>